Adwords Optimization

 So Where Should You Start with Adwords Optimization?

-Adwords Optimization is not about changing everything in the account at once.
-It is about fixing the few things that shape performance the most.
-In today’s Google Ads environment, that matters even more because the platform is leaning harder into AI-led campaign management and measurement tools.
+Adwords optimization is mostly about fixing the few things that shape performance the most.
+The platform is leaning harder into AI-led campaign management and measurement tools.
 When your inputs are weak, the system can scale the wrong outcomes faster.

 So start with the foundations.